-Volunteers are a very important resource to many non-profit organizations, donating their time, energy and hard work to help an organization to meet its mission, goals, and objectives.
+Volunteers are a very important resource to many non-profit organizations, donating their time, energy, and hard work to help an organization meet its mission, goals, and objectives.
 Here at CAPA, we are beyond fortunate to have a dedicated core of volunteers that help make us possible.
-We would like to shine the spotlight on one of our most long-standing volunteers, Frank Atkinson.
+We would like to shine the spotlight on our longest-standing volunteer, Don McDowell.

 Can you tell us a little bit about yourself?

 I served in the army for two years in the Korean War, ending up as an occupation force in Europe, 10 miles outside the Alps.
 After I got out of the army, I worked for Ohio State Bank, but wasn’t totally satisfied with it.
 So, I branched out and got a job with Columbus Public Schools as a film librarian, distributing films throughout the school system.
 That worked out very well.
 For 65 years, I also taught piano and violin at my parents’ music studio part-time to help keep it going.
 It’s been a lot of fun.